 On 20 July 2021, Council approved GOsC's Equality, Diversity and Inclusion Framework 2021-2024.
 Details of this will be made available, alongside an update to this page, shortly.

 The General Osteopathic Council is committed to ensuring that all our activities, as a regulator, a service provider and an employer, provide equality of opportunity.

 Under the Equality Act 2010 we are subject to the ‘general equality duty’ that applies to all bodies exercising public functions.

-- ensure our regulatory framework is fair and free from discrimination
+- Ensure our regulatory activities are fair and free from unlawful discrimination

-- ensure high standards in the recruitment and employment of our staff.
+- Ensure high standards of in the recruitment, development and ongoing work of staff and non-executives.

 Our Equality and Diversity Policy sets out in more detail how we intend to meet our equality and diversity objectives.

 As part of our commitment to equality we want to ensure that disabled people who have the potential to become independent osteopathic practitioners can consider education, training and a career in osteopathy.

 We therefore publish guidance for osteopathic students and osteopathic educational institutions about students with a disability or health impairment.